-William Thomas (“Billy” professionally) Strayhorn, Duke Ellington’s longtime collaborator was among the most influential figures in American jazz.
-A versatile composer, arranger, and pianist, Strayhorn joined Ellington’s orchestra at age 22 in 1939 and worked with the bandleader the rest of his life.
+William Thomas (“Billy” professionally) Strayhorn, Duke Ellington’s longtime collaborator, was among the most influential figures in American jazz.
+A versatile composer, arranger, and pianist, Strayhorn joined Ellington’s orchestra at age 22 in 1939 and worked with the bandleader for the rest of his life.

 Strayhorn was a formative influence on an entire generation of musicians.
-Living in New York City most of his adult life, he was actively involved in the civil rights movement and was a personal friend of Martin Luther King Jr. Although Strayhorn was born in Dayton, Ohio, his roots ran deep in Orange County and, importantly, his frequent stays in Hillsborough as a boy were essential to his musical development.
+He lived in New York City for most of his adult life, and was actively involved in the Civil Rights Movement, and was a personal friend of Dr. Martin Luther King Jr. Although Strayhorn was born in Dayton, Ohio, his roots ran deep in Orange County and, importantly, his frequent stays in Hillsborough as a boy were essential to his musical development.

 At Strayhorn’s death at age 52 in 1967, Ellington said his friend “had no aspirations to enter into any kind of competition, yet the legacy he leaves, his oeuvre, will never be less than the ultimate on the highest plateau of culture.”
 In 2007, Strayhorn was the subject of a PBS documentary.

 Lillian Strayhorn recognized a musical talent in her son.
-She bought him sheet music and books, and in the summers sent him to stay with his grandparents in Hillsborough, North Carolina.
-It was at the home of Elizabeth and Jobe Strayhorn that Billy discovered the piano.
-His grandmother taught him to play as soon as he could reach the keys on her upright piano, and even as a child, his playing drew crowds.
-As a young man he worked several jobs, earning the money to purchase his own piano.
+She bought him sheet music and books, and in the summers sent him to stay with his grandparents in Hillsborough.
+It was at the home of Elizabeth and Jobe Strayhorn that Billy discovered his love for the piano.
+His grandmother taught him to play as soon as he could reach the keys on her upright piano.
+Even as a child, his playing drew crowds.
+As a young man, he worked several jobs to earn the money to purchase his own piano.